Publix to offer shoppers contactless payment option - ABC Columbia Publix shoppers can now pay for their groceries through "contactless pay."

 Customers can place their smartphone or contactless pay-enabled credit or debit card near a device instead of swiping or inserting a card into the pin pad.

-All locations, including GreenWise Market are expected to have contactless pay by April 4th.
+All locations, including GreenWise Market are expected to have contactless pay today.

 Customers can continue to pay with the already existing mobile pay option through the Publix app.